AndyObtiva/db-gui/README.md

 [![Gem Version](https://badge.fury.io/rb/db-gui.svg)](http://badge.fury.io/rb/db-gui)

-This is a database graphical user interface that enables interaction with relational SQL database data.
+This is an early alpha database graphical user interface that enables interaction with a relational SQL database.

 It currently supports PostgreSQL as a start, with the potential of supporting many other databases in the future.